AdobeDocs/experience-platform.en/help/rtcdp/destinations/activate-destinations.md

     ![segments-to-destination](/help/rtcdp/destinations/assets/activate-flow.png)
 5. On the **Destination Attributes** page, press **Add new Schema field** and enter the attributes that you want to sent to the destination.
    ![destination-attributes](/help/rtcdp/destinations/assets/destination-attributes.png)
-6. On the **Schedule** page, you can specify a start date and and end date for sending date to the destination, as well as the frequency of sending data to the destination.
+6. On the **Schedule** page, you can specify a start date and an end date for sending data to the destination, as well as the frequency of sending data to the destination.
 7. On the **Review** page, you can see a summary of your selection.
 Press **Cancel** to break up the flow, **Back** to modify your settings, or **Finish** to confirm your selection and start sending data to the destination.

 ![confirm-selection](/help/rtcdp/destinations/assets/confirm-selection.png)